MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 Within each individual stage of disposition, any of the users you specify for that stage are authorized to take the next action for the item at the end of it's retention period.
 These users can also forward the disposition review to other users.

 > [!NOTE]
 > Multi-stage disposition review is currently in preview.
-Existing retention labels that are configured for disposition review can be upgraded to use multi-staged disposition review by configuring the label: Select **Add a stages** or edit the existing reviewers or add new reviewers.
+Existing retention labels that are configured for disposition review can be upgraded to use multi-staged disposition review by configuring the label.
+In the label wizard, select **Add a stage**, or edit the existing reviewers or add new reviewers.

 For each stage specified, you can rename it, reorder it, or remove it by selecting the Stage actions option (**...**):